Seeing Northern Lights in Alta: Independently or on a Tour?

 DNT cabins are low-cost, low-amenity cabins that you can stay at, run by an organization called Den Norske Turistforening.
 You have to bring your own supplies and follow all the rules of use, but they are a great way to experience Norwegian cabin culture for a very low price.

-There are only six beds at the old observatory, so I recommend booking it online here and also reading all the rules if you want to stay there!
+There are only six beds at the old observatory, so if you’re interested, I recommend booking it online here — though you’ll definitely want to be reading all the rules if you want to stay there!

 Note that there is no direct road to the cabin; it requires a 2-hour hike in the snow uphill, often during low light or dark conditions.
 This hike should only be undertaken if you’re an experienced winter hiker with all the gear you need for a safe overnight stay.